Asteroid-mass soliton as the dark matter-baryon coincidence solution

 The three thermalized $\nu_R$ flavors also contribute to extra energy budget of the early Universe.
 Given $m_\phi, m_\eta\lesssim m_\chi$, the decoupling temperatures of these $\nu_R$ can be estimated via decay $\chi\to \eta \nu_R$.
 For $y_\eta\simeq 10^{-4}$ and $m_\chi\gtrsim 50$~GeV, the decoupling temperature lies between 2~GeV and 10 GeV.
 It causes a modification of the effective neutrino number $\Delta N_{\rm eff}$ smaller than the current Planck bound $\Delta N_{\rm eff}<0.29$~\cite{Planck:2018vyg} but above $\Delta N_{\rm eff}=0.14$ that can be probed by Simons Observatory~\cite{SimonsObservatory:2018koc} and CMB-S4~\cite{CMB-S4:2016ple} experiments.

 \textbf{Conclusion}.
-We initiated a new paradigm of Fermi-ball DM that can explain the coincidence problem via leptogenesis followed by solitogenesis.
-We demonstrated that such coincident Fermi-ball DM has a mass largely populating in the asteroid-mass window, which is associated with observational GWs, and provides an intriguing alternative beyond the PBHs.
-We have also provided a realistic neutrino-ball scenario, which is quantitatively realized for the first time in a minimal particle physics framework, where all the new particles introduced to realize neutrino-ball formation are below the electroweak scale and hence make current and future collider detection attainable.
+We have demonstrated in this Letter that nontopological soliton DM can explain the coincidence problem when the initial charge asymmetry is inherited from some baryogenesis process.
+We found a robust and general prediction from this coincident soliton DM pattern: asteroid-mass soliton DM at $10^{12}~\text{g}-10^{22}$~g is always accompanied with strong GWs that will reach the detection regions of LISA, $\mu$Ares, and Theia, which is independent of how baryogenesis provides the initial charge asymmetry for solitons.
+In addition, we have also provided a realistic neutrino-ball scenario, which is quantitatively realized for the first time in a minimal particle physics framework, where all the beyond-SM particles are below the electroweak scale and hence make current and future collider detection attainable.

 \textbf{Acknowledgements}.
-We would like to thank Simone Blasi, Shuailiang Ge, Wei Liu, Yue-Lin Tsai, and Daneng Yang for the useful discussions.
-K.-P.~Xie also thanks the hospitality of Osaka University where part of this work was performed.
+We would like to thank Simone Blasi, Shuailiang Ge, Wei Liu, Sida Lu, Yue-Lin Tsai, and Daneng Yang for the useful discussions.
+K.-P.~Xie also thanks the hospitality of the University of Osaka where part of this work was performed.
 S.~Kanemura and S.-P.~Li are supported by JSPS Grant-in-Aid for JSPS Research Fellows No. 24KF0060.
 S.~Kanemura is also supported in part by the JSPS KAKENHI Grant No. 20H00160 and No. 23K17691.
 K.-P.~Xie is supported by the National Natural Science Foundation of China under Grant No. 12305108, and by the Fundamental Research Funds for the Central Universities.